 In the later 1990s, especially after the 1997 General Election, a national voice for the sector became increasingly sought after, especially to deal with issues such as business rates relief and VAT.
 It was felt by the steering group that a more formal approach was now needed, and the members of the group co-funded a consultancy project, led by Robert Silbermann, whose conclusion was that, given the right business model, a formal association was sustainable and desirable and that there was considerable support within the sector to fund such an organisation.
 This led, in 1999, to a separation from CAT, and Lekha Klouda, who had been running the group for CAT, moved to become the first director of the new Association – the Association of Charity Shops (ACS).

-ACS’ first offices were donated by the late Nicholas Walter of the Rationalist Press Association and consisted of a couple of rather dingy rooms off Upper St in London’s Islington, and after a few licks of paint and purchases of second hand furniture, ACS was open for business, swiftly moving to new offices in Shoreditch High Street in London.
+The ACS first offices were donated by the late Nicholas Walter of the Rationalist Press Association and consisted of a couple of rather dingy rooms off Upper Street in London’s Islington, and after a few licks of paint and purchases of second hand furniture, ACS was open for business, swiftly moving to new offices in Shoreditch High Street in London.
 The first memorandum and articles of association, based on the original business model created by John Tough, were drawn up pro bono by Oxfam’s legal advisor Joss Saunders, and at the first formal AGM Colin Sandford was elected founding chair.
 One of the first services delivered to members was the quarterly market analysis of sector performance (which continues today in an almost unchanged format).

 The organisation very quickly became established as the leading voice of the sector.
 The first conference, held in 2000 at Church House in Westminster, attracted around 200 delegates, and rapidly became a highly successful annual affair with a very successful trade exhibition attached.
 In the same year were launched the first website and the first special interest group, and the first corporate members joined.
 Subsequent years saw the introduction of a number of additional member services including a legal advice line, the members’ area of the website, further special interest groups, and more emphasis on lobbying and advocacy work.
 The prestigious Charity Retail Awards were started in 2002 at Conference, and the first Business Development Manager was appointed in the same year.

-In 2004 ACS, by then being an organisation with 5 staff and a much bigger membership, moved to share premises with the Association of Charitable Foundations in Bloomsbury in central London.
+In 2004 ACS, by then being an organisation with five staff and a much bigger membership, moved to share premises with the Association of Charitable Foundations in Bloomsbury in central London.
 The following years saw a gradual increase in the profile of ACS within government and the appointment of the first Head of Policy in 2007, against a background of considerable growth within the association’s membership, both charitable and corporate.

 - The move to new premises in Holloway Road in London (2010)